shaw342/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 c.
 Reduced specialization: Different components may have unique optimization requirements or configurations.
 Having servers with all the same components eliminates the ability to fine-tune individual components for optimal performance and efficiency.

 In a well-designed infrastructure, it is generally recommended to address these issues by implementing measures like SSL termination at the application level, employing database replication or sharding for write scalability and redundancy, and adopting a distributed architecture with specialized servers for different components to enhance fault isolation and flexibility.

+## Scale up

+To build the requested infrastructure, we will add the following components:

+Server: The server is a fundamental component in any infrastructure.
+It provides the computing resources needed to run applications and services.
+In this case, we will add separate servers for the web server, application server, and database.

+Load Balancer: A load balancer distributes incoming network traffic across multiple servers to ensure high availability and improve performance.
+By adding a load balancer (in this case, HAProxy) configured as a cluster, we achieve several benefits:

+High Availability: If one load balancer fails, the others in the cluster can handle the traffic, ensuring the continuous availability of the application.
+Scalability: As the application grows and the load on the servers increases, additional servers can be added to the cluster, allowing for horizontal scalability.
+Traffic Distribution: The load balancer evenly distributes incoming requests across the web servers, preventing any single server from becoming overloaded.
+Health Monitoring: The load balancer can periodically check the health of the servers and automatically remove any that are unresponsive, ensuring that only healthy servers handle requests.
+Web Server: A web server is responsible for serving static files (e.g., HTML, CSS, images) to clients over the internet.
+It handles client requests and responds with the appropriate content.
+Separating the web server from the application server provides several advantages:

+Performance: By offloading the static file serving to dedicated web servers, the application servers can focus on processing dynamic requests, improving overall performance.
+Caching: Web servers can implement caching mechanisms to store and serve frequently accessed static content, reducing the load on the application servers and improving response times.
+Security: Isolating the web server from the application server adds an extra layer of security, as any vulnerabilities or attacks targeting the web server would be contained and not impact the application server.
+Application Server: The application server hosts the core business logic and processes dynamic requests generated by users.
+It interacts with databases, external services, and other components to generate responses.
+Having a dedicated application server offers several benefits:

+Scalability: With separate application servers, you can scale them independently based on the specific needs of your application.
+This flexibility allows you to allocate resources efficiently and handle increasing loads without affecting other components.
+Isolation: By separating the application server from the web server and database, any issues or performance bottlenecks that occur in one component are less likely to impact the others.
+Modularity: The application server can be developed and deployed independently, enabling easier updates and maintenance without affecting the other components.
+Database: The database stores and manages the application's data.
+Separating it onto its own server provides several advantages:

+Data Integrity: By isolating the database, you reduce the risk of accidental data corruption caused by other components.
+Performance: Dedicated database servers can be optimized specifically for handling data storage and retrieval, improving performance compared to sharing resources with other components.
+Scaling: With a separate database server, you can scale it independently from the application servers based on the database's workload and performance requirements.
+Overall, this infrastructure design aims to improve scalability, performance, availability, security, and maintainability by distributing the workload across multiple specialized components and leveraging load balancing techniques.